sbgn/sbgn/docs/sbgn_bricks.md

       <td style="width: 200px; text-align: center;"><img src="../sbgn/downloads/bricks/PD_catalysis_rev_1_1.png"/> <br />
           <a href="/sbgn/downloads/bricks/PD_catalysis_rev_1_1.sbgn" target="_blank">SBGN-ML</a> &ensp;
           <a href="http://web.newteditor.org/?URL=http://sbgn.github.io/sbgn/downloads/bricks/PD_catalysis_rev_1_1.sbgn" target="_blank">Newt</a></td>
         <td><strong>Reversible reaction</strong> with one substrate and one product.
 The enzyme catalyzes a reversible metabolic process which consumes substrate S1 and produces product P1.
-Because it is a reversible reaction, the separation substrate vs. product is relative: both metabolites can be considered an input or an output of this reaction depending on the direction.</td>
+Because it is a reversible reaction, the separation substrate vs. product is relative and each metabolite can be seen an input or an output of this reaction depending on the direction.</td>
     </tr>
     <tr>
       <td style="width: 200px; text-align: center;"><img src="../sbgn/downloads/bricks/PD_catalysis_rev_2_2.png"/> <br />